IITDBGroup/cape/README.md

 ./script.sh
 ~~~

-The result will be in `experiments` folder (If you are using docker for cape, this folder will get copied to the current folder on your local machine).
+The result will be in `experiments` folder (If you are using docker for cape, this folder will get copied to `docker` folder).
 In below subsections we will explain which file corresponds to which figure in the paper.

 Alternatively you can run each part of the experiment separately.